 Our first stop – The USS Constitution – a frigate ship that was launched on October 21, 1797.
 We had a great time walking the deck of the ship, learning about the life of a sailor in those times, writing with a genuine quill pen and shopping at the ships museum a few steps away.

-After time well spent with the very knowledgeable staff, we took an Uber (by the by when in Boston, if you’re not driving – do in advance get an Uber app as it is essential in Boston. (little trick to avoid the surging charge, use Uber Taxi or Uber Pool or even Lift in lieu of Uber if surging is prevalent) -anyhoo we took an Uber to a short distance, about 8 minutes away to Faneuil Hall.
-Our driver, a true Native of Boston, Mark was kind enough to give us some historical detail as well as list some of the sights we might want to visit on subsequent trips!
+After time well spent with the very knowledgeable staff, we took an Uber (by the by when in Boston, if you’re not driving – do in advance get an Uber app as it is essential.
+(Little trick to avoid the surging charge, use Uber Taxi or Uber Pool or even Lift in lieu of Uber if surging is prevalent.)
+Anyhoo we took an Uber to a short distance, about 8 minutes away to Faneuil Hall.
+Our driver, a true native of Boston, Mark was kind enough to give us some historical detail as well as list some of the sights we might want to visit on subsequent trips!
 He was absolutely splendid.

 Faneuil Hall is divine.
 If you want to see artisan tents filled with original jewelry, artwork, candles, afghans while snacking on everything from baked beans at Durgin Park to the best ice cream sandwich we’ve ever had at Cookie Monstah then Faneuil Hall is the place to be.
-Not only did we see a street performance by dancers from our own Bronx, NY hood, but there were magicians and jugglers galore.
+Not only did we see a street performance by dancers from our own Bronx, NY hood, but there were magicians and jugglers abundant.
 Never a dull moment.
-If you want to learn more about Faneuil Hall please click on the words: Faneuil Hall below.

 We mapped it out and since it was only about a 15 minute walk we decided to do just that and took another scenic mini-tour through shop lined streets teaming with young people.
 What I hadn’t taken into account (do scroll up and take into account my outfit) was that the Parker Hotel was old boy Harvard posh.
 The Hotel was all dark wood and brass, the restaurant sported nothing less.
 I’m talking potted palms and leather dinner club chairs.